aljebraschool/Machine-Learning-Tutorial---2024/README.md

-# Machine Learning Tutorial Syllabus (2024)
+# Machine Learning Tutorial Syllabus

 Welcome to the Machine Learning Tutorial repository!
-This repository is designed to accompany the machine learning tutorial syllabus for 2024 at University Muhammed VI Polytechnic (UM6P).
+This repository is designed to accompany the machine learning tutorial Master class at the African institute for Artificial Intelligence.
 Below, you'll find a breakdown of the topics covered in this repository along with instructions on how to use it effectively.

 ## Table of Contents